 The action $ a=\int L(x,\upsilon)d\lambda$ with (dimensionless) velocity $\upsilon^{\mu}=dx^{\mu}/d\lambda$ is reparametrization invariant when the following relativistic particle Lagrangian is considered:

-Notice that in this section I have chosen a different metric signature $(-+++)$ that is more practical since it avoids sign changes when going from covariant to contravariant spacial components.
-The corresponding Euler-Lagrange equations are:
+Notice that in this section we have chosen a different metric signature $(-+++)$ that is more practical since it avoids sign changes when going from covariant to contravariant spacial components.
+The corresponding Euler--Lagrange equations are:

-\subsection{Coordinate-time parametrization}
+\subsection{Coordinate-Time Parametrization}

 The choice of coordinate-time parametrization $(d\lambda=dt,\:dx^{0}=cdt)$ breaks explicitly the reparametrization invariance and results in dimension-full velocity $v^{\mu}=(c,\overrightarrow{v})$.
 In what follows $\vec{v}=(d\overrightarrow{x}/dt)$ denotes the usual three-dimensional velocity and $v^{0}=dx^{0}/dt=c$.
 Furthermore, $v^{2}=\vec{v\cdot}\vec{v}=g_{ij}v^{i}v^{j}$ is considered implicitly $x$-dependent due to the metric $g_{ij}(x)$.
 Notice that although the metric signature is $(-+++)$ when $g_{00}$ is written explicitly it will be considered to be positive $|g_{00}|=-g_{00}$.